Tauffer-Consulting/domino/README.md

 pip install domino-py
 ```

-You can then use Domino command line interface to easily run the Domino platform locally.
+You can then use Domino command line interface to easily run the Domino platform locally (requires Docker compose).
 Go to a new, empty directory and run the following command:

 ```bash
 domino platform run-compose
 ```

-This is a convenience command that will:
-- Create the necessary folder structure for Domino and Airflow processes
-- Create a docker-compose.yaml file
-- Run the docker compose up command

-This command might take up to a few minutes to execute, since it will download and run all the necessary docker images.
-If everything worked as expected, after all processes started successfully you should be able to navigate to `localhost:3000` to access the Domino frontend service.
+After all processes started successfully, navigate to `localhost:3000` to access the Domino frontend service.

 Running the Domino platform locally with Docker compose is useful for development and testing purposes.
 For production environments, we recommend you install Domino in a Kubernetes cluster:
 - Running Domino in a [local Kubernetes cluster with Kind](https://domino-py.readthedocs.io/en/latest/pages/platform.html)